 - Neurogenic bladder, a condition caused by neuropathy of the nerves that control the bladder.
 This can lead to a wide spectrum of symptoms, including inability to urinate, loss of bladder sensation, irritative voiding and more frequent urination

 How we can help

 We understand that these issues may be difficult to talk about.
-A visit at our clinic will include a physical exam and compassionate discussion with either gynecologic oncologist Melissa Moffitt, MD or urologist Ahmed Aly Hussein Aly, MD.
+A visit at our clinic will include a physical exam and compassionate discussion with either a gynecologic oncologist or a urologist.
 They will take the time to hear you and offer real solutions to help you regain a healthy sexual life.
 Some of the approaches recommended include:

 - Pelvic physical therapy